roryl23/droneOS/README.md

 * You'll need one RPi for the drone.
   To make your life easiest, get the newest RPi Zero
-* You have two choices of base station; PC or another RPi
-  * If you use a PC:
+* You need a PC for the base station
+  * Technically, you can run this wherever you can get the software/hardware to work, which is left as an exercise for the reader.
   * You'll need a radio communication module that plugs in via USB
-    * Joystick
-  * If you use an RPi:
-    * WiFi card, unless you disable WiFi communication for your setup
-    * Screen
-    * Keyboard
-    * Joystick
+  * Joystick supported by gobot

 ### Software